FERDAUZ-ESPINO/image-resizer/README.md

 Once Python and the libraries are installed, you can use the script to resize all images in a local folder.

 ### Prepare Your Environment
-1. Download the Script: Save the provided Python Script.
+1. Download the Script: Save the provided Python Script by;
+- going to this github page: https://github.com/FERDAUZ-ESPINO/image-resizer
+- clicking on <> Code
+- then download zip
-2. Organize Images: Create a new folder or copy the path of an existing folder.
-This will be your Input Folder containing all the images you want to resize.
+2. Organize Images: Create a new folder or copy the path of an existing folder with the downloaded images.
+This will be your Input Folder that contains all of the images you want to resize.

 ### Run the Script
 Method 1: Double-Click (Easiest)